 When I lived in Greece for a few years as a teenager, I remember having my first drink when I was 15, like most Greek teenagers.
 In fact all our class high school dances took place in clubs and your ticket/invitation included a free drink.
 Our parents knew this, it was no secret.
 And that’s what we usually drank: 1 drink.
 Things were very different and alcohol was not something prohibited but just part of life.
-Obviously wine with it’s protective antioxidants is the ideal drink, however studies have shown that other alcoholic beverages also contain beneficial substances.
+Obviously wine with it’s protective antioxidants is the ideal drink.

 Now why are Ikarians still having a high adherence to the traditional Mediterranean diet?
 Well we have to remember that Ikaria was and still is, a relatively isolated island, which means it is not so accessible to junk food and processed food as other areas of Greece.
 And the Ikarians lived on what the island produced; this was the case with the island of Crete long ago.
 We also have to understand that these studies are conducted on individuals older than 80 years old; it is most likely that the younger generations are not eating this way.
 The good news is that we can all incorporate these habits to our diet, you don’t have to live on an isolated island.
 And I am proof of that: my mother managed to raise us on a Greek diet thousands miles away from Greece.